nhsx/digital-health-insights/index.md

 <div class="nhsuk-inset-text">
   <span class="nhsuk-u-visually-hidden">Key finding: </span>
-  <h3>Patients are finding it more difficult to use their GP practice website, particularly for those aged 75 and over</h3>
+  <h3>Patients are finding it more difficult to use their GP practice website, particularly for those with learning disabilities</h3>
 </div>

-<p>A quarter (25%) of patients who used their GP practice's website found that it was 'not easy' to look for information or access services, compared with 22% in 2018.
-This increase was sharper for those aged 75 and over [<a href="https://gp-patient.co.uk/">2</a>].</p>
+<p>A quarter (25%) of patients who used their GP practice's website found that it was 'not easy' to look for information or access services, compared with 22% in 2018 [<a href="https://gp-patient.co.uk/">2</a>].</p>

+<p>However, those patients with learning disabilities found have consitantly found it more difficult (31% responded 'not easy' in 2021) to look for information or access services on their GP website [<a href="https://gp-patient.co.uk/">2</a>].</p>

-<p><strong>Figure 5.</strong> The proportion of survey respondents aged 75 and over that found it 'not easy' to use their GP practice's website to look for information or access services (where 'Not easy' = 'Not very easy' + 'Not at all easy').
+<p><strong>Figure 5.</strong> The proportion of survey respondents with learning disabilities that found it 'not easy' to use their GP practice's website to look for information or access services (where 'Not easy' = 'Not very easy' + 'Not at all easy').
 Source: GP Patient Survey 2021.</p>

-{% include ease_of_use.html %}
+{% include ease_of_use_new.html %}

-<p>Furthermore, those patients with learning disabilities found it significantly more difficult (31% responded 'not easy') to look for information or access services on their GP website [<a href="https://gp-patient.co.uk/">2</a>].</p>

 <hr class="nhsuk-u-margin-top-0 nhsuk-u-margin-bottom-6">